TanvirTian/Rust-Handbook/src/syntax/variables/constants.md

 # Constants
 in Rust, constants are values that are bound to a name and are not allowed to change.
 They are evaluated at compile time and must have a type annotation.
+Constants can be declared in any scope, including the global scope, which makes them useful for values that many parts of the code need to know about.

 ## Declaring Constants